strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 ### Move controllers, services, and middlewares

 :::callout
-In Strapi v3, controllers, services, and middlewares of a plugin should follow a strict folder structure convention.
+In Strapi v3, controllers, services, and middlewares of a plugin must follow a strict folder structure convention.

 In Strapi v4, the organization of files and folders for plugins is flexible.
-However, it is recommended to create dedicated folders for [controllers](/developer-docs/latest/developer-resources/plugin-api-reference/server.html#controllers), [services](/developer-docs/latest/developer-resources/plugin-api-reference/server.html#services), and [middlewares](/developer-docs/latest/developer-resources/plugin-api-reference/server.html#middlewares) inside a `server` folder.
+However, it is recommended to create dedicated folders for every type of back-end element (e.g. [controllers](/developer-docs/latest/developer-resources/plugin-api-reference/server.html#controllers), [services](/developer-docs/latest/developer-resources/plugin-api-reference/server.html#services), and [middlewares](/developer-docs/latest/developer-resources/plugin-api-reference/server.html#middlewares)) inside a `server` folder (see [project structure](/developer-docs/latest/setup-deployment-guides/file-structure.md)).

 :::